 Brock’s Cool Climate Oenology and Viticulture Institute (CCOVI) captured the top spot in the Research and Innovation Excellence category of OMAFA’s Excellence in Agriculture Awards, presented Saturday, Nov.
 2 at the Royal Agricultural Winter Fair in Toronto.

-“Research projects and initiatives at CCOVI are guided by grower needs in solving industry challenges and identifying new opportunities for increased yields, lower costs and emissions, and stronger sustainability,” says Member of Provincial Parliament for Niagara West Sam Oosterhoff.
+“Research projects at the Cool Climate Oenology and Viticulture Institute at Brock University are guided by grower needs.
+These initiatives address industry challenges and opportunities to increase yields, lower costs and promote sustainability,” says Member of Provincial Parliament for Niagara West Sam Oosterhoff.

 In addition to research, the award speaks to the quality and productivity of CCOVI’s many partnerships locally, provincially and nationally, says CCOVI Director Debbie Inglis.